A Long History

 Pilasters and panelling

-Within the house, the gallery boasts Jacobean-style oak panelling with pilasters and was originally papered in dark green with a gold stencilled floral pattern.
+Within the house, the gallery boasts Jacobean-style oak panelling with pilasters which were originally papered in dark green with a gold stencilled floral pattern.
 The first flight of the staircase, relocated by Lessels, was given an unusual wrought brass banister with a foliated pattern and the entrance hall was lined with oak panelling.

 The room also has some of the original paintwork designed by the leading designer and mural painter, Thomas Bonnar.
 In the bowed drawing room is a further example of his work, the large oval panel which features his favourite motif: frolicking cupids with garlands of flowers, while a smaller oval features Flora and cupids.